-5 Connect to the server and copy file anon install.zip to a folder on the server.

-6 Connect to the server, unzip the file and launch the installer by entering: # sh install
+- 5 Connect to the server and copy file anon_install.zip to a folder on the server. - 6 Connect to the server, unzip the file and launch the installer by entering: # sh install

-Result: the Anonymizer is installed in server folder /opt/bbproxy and listens on port 443.
+Result: the Anonymizer is installed in server folder/opt/bbproxy.

-7 From RCS Console, in the System section, Frontend, select the Anonymizer and click Apply configuration.
+7 From RCS Console, in the System, Frontend section, select the Anonymizer and click Apply configuration : the new configuration is sent to the Anonymizer by the Collector via the Anonymizer chain.